 Esperanza had a look of both shock and happiness, like a child who just woke up on Christmas morning.
 She turned her gaze back to the chocolates in the glass and said, “I’ll have one of each.
 No, two!”

-She gladly paid the sixty pesos and had one of the almond clusters in her mouth before she made it out the door.
+She gladly paid the sixty pesos and had one of the almond clusters in her mouth before she made it out the door of the store.
 Outside, on a bench, Esperanza ate each chocolate one at a time.
 By the time she finished them, she had concluded that the one she cared for the least was the strawberry.
 She thought it too sweet.
 She loved the crunch of the almond clusters, but her favorites that day were the plain chocolate pieces.

-Esperanza realized that desserts were one area she had yet to get any experience in.
+Esperanza realized that desserts were one area she had yet to gain any experience.
 A new city, a new skill, and a new start.
 Yes, she thought.
 This man will teach me how to make chocolates.

 “Absolutely not,” said Don Miguel Garcia, the chocolate maker and owner of the Buen Día Dulcería.
 “I don’t have time to teach anyone anything.
 I’m very busy here.”